-Call it omnichannel commerce, unified commerce, headless commerce, click-and-collect, BOPIS, or whatever terminology will emerge in 2021: the right OMS is built for purpose—to orchestrate orders and optimize connected experiences within a holistic brand view.
+Call it omnichannel commerce, unified commerce, headless commerce, click-and-collect, BOPIS, or whatever terminology will emerge this year: the right OMS is built for purpose—to orchestrate orders and optimize connected experiences within a holistic brand view.

 Save processing time with automated workflows